What is an HO-3 insurance policy for homeowners?

 - HO-4: This policy type is for renters, providing contents coverage and liability protection.
 Additional living expenses and guest medical payments may also be offered.
 There is no structure coverage, and this is also a named-perils policy.

-- HO-6: The HO-6 is usually for condo unit owners and some townhome owners and covers from the studs into the unit.
-A separate HOA master policy covers the home’s exterior.
+- HO-6: The HO-6 is usually for condo unit owners and some townhome owners.
+It covers the unit from the studs inward.
+A separate HOA master policy covers the home’s exterior, including the roof and siding.
 Besides the limitations on the structure, it functions much like an HO-3 policy.

 - HO-7: Mobile, modular and manufactured homes are covered by the HO-7 policy.
-Coverage is similar to an HO-3, but the structure is covered under an open-perils basis, while contents are insured under a named-perils basis.
+Coverage is similar to an HO-3, but the structure is covered on an open-perils basis, while contents are insured on a named-perils basis.

 HO-3 vs. HO-4 policies